On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Proofs

 We then show that $ { \cal H }_c $ is an MPDAG.
-Since we have already proved that there is no (partially) directed cycle in $ {\cal H}_c $ except undirected ones, $ {\cal H}_c $ is a PDAG.
-What remains is to show that $ {\cal H}_c $ is closed under four Meek's rules.
+Since we have already proved that there is no (partially) directed cycle in $ {\cal H}_c $, $ {\cal H}_c $ is a PDAG.
+What remains is to show that $ {\cal H}_c $ is closed under the four Meek's rules.